 For a guitarist, the easiest way to build the Mixolydian mode is from the Major Pentatonic, like this:

-First, go through all shapes one by one, then connect them as well as take them through the cycle of 4th.
+To lear how to play Mixolydian, you must first go through all shapes one by one, then connect them as well as take them through the cycle of 4th.

 As you already know the Major Pentatonic and only need to add two notes to each shape, this won’t take long.